Middle School Mystery Books That Will Keep Tweens Guessing

 When you choose to fill your tween’s reading list with some great middle grade books, you’re adding titles that are written with the interests and issues of middle schoolers in mind, which helps to draw them into stories.

 Mysteries are perfect for older kids who fancy themselves super sleuths and these six titles are sure to keep them guessing.

 Book Scavenger by Jennifer Chambliss Bertman

 Emily is a twelve-year-old who has just moved to San Francisco.
-She’s not thrilled about the move, but she is happy to be in the city where her favorite author lives.
+She’s not thrilled about the move, but she is happy to be in the city where her favorite author, Griswold, lives.

-See, he has created a game where books are hidden all over the country and readers must solve puzzles to find them.
-He was about to launch a new game when he was attacked and is now in a coma.
-In no time, Emily finds herself immersed in a race to solve the clues related to this new game.
+He is the creator of Book Scavenger, an online game where books are hidden all over the country and readers must solve puzzles to find them.
+He was about to launch a brand new game when he was attacked and is now in a coma.

 The London Eye Mystery by Siobhan Dowd

 What would you do if you watched a loved one get on the London Eye, but never come off?
-That’s what Ted and Kat are facing.
+That’s what middle school siblings, Ted and Kat, are facing.

-Their cousin, Salim, got into a car on the London Eye, but when it returned, he was no where to be found.
-The police have no clues, so in spite of their differences, they take it upon themselves to run all over London trying to find out what happened to Salim.
+Their cousin, Salim, got into a car on the London Eye, but when it returned, he was nowhere to be found.
+The police have no clues, so in spite of their differences, these tweens take it upon themselves to run all over London, searching for clues, finding and interviewing witnesses and suspects, all trying to find out what happened to Salim.

 Madhattan Mystery by John J. Bonk